 Follow Through

 Assign owners and deadlines to each action item.
 Track progress.
-Some fixes are quick (update the contact list today); others require planning (budget for an additional fire panel on the first-floor quarter).
+Some fixes are quick (update the contact list today); others require planning (budget for an additional fire panel on the first floor next quarter).

 Most importantly: communicate changes to all staff, even those who didn’t attend the exercise.